-And if you need extra convincing about all this, I hate to be a downer at such a merry time of year, but store-bought cans are lined with cancer-causing BPA and Harvard researchers have found that folks who eat one serving of canned food daily over the course of 5 days have more than a tenfold increase of BPA levels in their bodies.
+And if you need extra convincing about all this, I hate to be a downer at such a merry time of year, but most store-bought cans are lined with cancer-causing BPA and Harvard researchers have found that folks who eat one serving of canned food daily over the course of 5 days have more than a tenfold increase of BPA levels in their bodies.
 Not only that, but most canned cranberry sauces are sweetened with GMO high fructose corn syrup.
 No thank you, Monsanto and Ocean Spray.

 All in all, my cranberry sauce cost me just over $3.00 to make with 100% certified organic ingredients.
-A store-bought can may have been slightly cheaper than that, but the few extra cents are well-worth it and here's why: supporting my local organic cranberry growers who have worked so hard to convert their farm to a certified organic operation is what Thanksgiving is all about, giving thanks to those who make it possible to have healthy food on our tables, now and for generations to come.
+A store-bought can may have been slightly cheaper than that, but the few extra cents are well-worth it and here's why: supporting my local organic cranberry growers who have worked so very very hard to convert their farm to a certified organic cranberry farm is what Thanksgiving is all about, giving thanks to those who make it possible to have healthy food on our tables, now and for generations to come.

 A very happy Thanksgiving to you and yours!